-Headington's curriculum aims to provide a rigorous, inspiring and enriching education that enables all pupils to develop into independent thinkers with the confidence to tackle new things and to achieve beyond their expectations.
+Headington Rye's curriculum aims to provide a rigorous, inspiring and enriching education that enables all pupils to develop into independent thinkers with the confidence to tackle new things and to achieve beyond their expectations.
 It fosters active, future-ready, engaged and productive citizens prepared for the challenges of the world of higher education and work.

-We offer an exceptional range of choice in academic subjects, and the flexibility for older pupils to follow a curriculum that is suitable for them.
-This policy, supported by School and departmental plans, and schemes of work are designed to take into account the ages, aptitudes, diversity and needs of all pupils, including those with EHC plans, while supporting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+We offer an exceptional range of choice in academic subjects, and the flexibility for older pupils to follow a curriculum that reflects their strengths, interests and ambitions.
+This policy, supported by School and departmental plans and schemes of work, is designed to take into account the ages, aptitudes, diversity and needs of all pupils, including those with EHC plans, while supporting the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-Above all, Headington acknowledges that self-motivation and a lifelong love of learning are inspired by excellent teaching.
+Above all, Headington Rye acknowledges that self-motivation and a lifelong love of learning are inspired by excellent teaching.

-Headington's priorities in encouraging academic achievement are to:
+Headington Rye's priorities in encouraging academic achievement are to:

-- attract, appoint and retain outstanding teachers - involve pupils of all ages in an exciting and relevant curriculum - present breadth of choice in subjects at GCSE and A Level - develop thinking skills, creativity and the ability to solve problems - encourage academic rigour, independence and initiative.
+- attract, appoint and retain outstanding teachers - involve pupils of all ages in an exciting and relevant curriculum - present breadth of choice in subjects at GCSE and A Level - develop thinking skills, creativity, and the ability to solve problems - encourage academic rigour, independence and initiative.

-The Curriculum at Headington School aims:
+The Curriculum at Headington Rye Oxford School aims: